abacusai/api-python/featurestore.md

 Datasets can be created via uploads [\[example\]](https://github.com/abacusai), file connectors  [\[example\]](https://github.com/abacusai) (blob storage providers such as S3 or GCP Storage), or database connectors  [\[example\]](https://github.com/abacusai) (Salesforce, Snowflake, BigQuery, etc.).

-We'll be using the file connector for the demo purposes as we support reading from publicly accesible buckets, however you can verify your own private buckets on the [Connected Services Page](https://abacus.ai/app/profile/connected_services)
+We'll be using the file connector for the demo purposes as we support reading from publicly accessible buckets, however you can verify your own private buckets on the [Connected Services Page](https://abacus.ai/app/profile/connected_services)

 When creating a dataset, you must assign a **Feature Group Table Name** which is unique to your organization and used when building derivative Feature Groups.
 We'll create two datasets, one containing an event log and the other containing item metadata